Sharlon Schoop

 Sharlon Romans Emederio Schoop (born April 15, 1987) is a Dutch-Curaçaoan professional baseball shortstop.
 He played for several organizations in Minor League Baseball and for the Amsterdam Pirates of the Honkbal Hoofdklasse.
-He played for the Netherlands in many international baseball tournaments, including the World Baseball Classic and WBSC Premier12.
+He played for the Netherlands national team in many international baseball tournaments, including the World Baseball Classic and WBSC Premier12.

 Professional career

 San Francisco Giants

-Schoop was signed by the San Francisco Giants as an undrafted free agent on March 30, 2004.
-Schoop played in the Giants minor league system from 2005 to 2011, reaching as high as the Double-A Richmond Flying Squirrels in 2010.
+Schoop signed with the San Francisco Giants as an undrafted free agent on March 30, 2004.
+He played in the Giants minor league system from 2005 to 2011, reaching as high as the Double-A Richmond Flying Squirrels in 2010.
 On November 2, 2011, Schoop elected free agency.

 Kansas City Royals

 On November 25, 2011, Schoop signed a minor league contract with the Kansas City Royals.
-He spent the entire 2012 season with the Double-A Northwest Arkansas Naturals, slashing .267/.341/.436 with 7 home runs and 19 RBI in 50 games.
-He did not play in a game in 2013 due to injury, spending the entire season on the disabled list, and elected free agency on November 4, 2013.
+He spent the 2012 season with the Double-A Northwest Arkansas Naturals, slashing .267/.341/.436 with 7 home runs and 19 RBI in 50 games.
+He did not play in a game in 2013 due to injury, spending the entire season on the disabled list.
+He elected free agency on November 4.

 Baltimore Orioles

 The Baltimore Orioles signed Schoop to a minor league contract on November 21, 2013.

-ISchoop spent the 2014 season with the Double-A Bowie Baysox, hitting .217/.288/.300 with 3 home runs and 25 RBI in 77 games.
+Schoop spent the 2014 season with the Double-A Bowie Baysox, hitting .217/.288/.300 with 3 home runs and 25 RBI in 77 games.
 He split 2015 between Bowie and the Triple-A Norfolk Tides, hitting a combined .219/.280/.263 in 81 games.

 Schoop came to Baltimore in June 2016 in case the team needed to add him to the roster during the suspension of infielder Manny Machado, but he was never officially recalled off the taxi squad and was later sent back to Norfolk.
-He elected free agency following the season on November 7, 2016.
+He elected free agency following the season on November 7.

 On January 26, 2017, Schoop re-signed with the Orioles on a minor league contract.
 In 36 games split between Bowie and Norfolk, he batted .225/.289/.432 with 5 home runs and 10 RBI.
 Schoop elected free agency following the season on November 6.

-On February 20, 2018, Schoop again re-signed to a minor league deal with the Baltimore Orioles.
+On February 20, 2018, Schoop again re-signed to a minor league deal with Baltimore.
 He played in 36 games in 2018, again split between Bowie and Norfolk, hitting a combined .221/.317/.327 with two home runs and 18 RBI.
 Schoop elected free agency following the season on November 2.